 - salt - brings out all those lovely spicy flavors.

-- light brown sugar – adds rich sweetness along with our molasses.
-You can also use granulated sugar if you prefer.
+- light brown sugar - adds rich sweetness along with our molasses.
+To keep this gingerbread cake vegan, use an organic brown sugar like Florida's Crystals.
+You can also use coconut sugar for an unrefined sweetener option.

 - unsulphured molasses - creates that deep, dark gingerbread look and taste!
 I use Grandma's molasses.

 - egg replacer - I love the Bob's Red Mill Egg Replacer!
 It's an even swap for eggs and gives you both the texture and left of regular eggs!
 If you can't get your hands on it, you can use any other storebought egg replacer or see the tips below to make flax eggs!

 - vanilla extract - be sure to use a high-quality pure vanilla extract.
 Or better yet, check out my post on how to make vanilla extract at home with just 2 ingredients!